 Occupational and health safety system, the best way to improve health and safety in the workplace

 According to the International Standardization Organization, ‘every 15 seconds, in the world, a worker dies from a work-related accident or disease, and 153 people experience a work-related injury.’
 Recent studies also suggest that workplace accidents are on the rise around the world.

 Organisations need to be more vigilant than ever, especially those in high-risk industries.
-The ISO 45001:2018 standard will not radically eliminate the risk, because let’s face it, nothing will.
+The ISO 45001 2018 Occupational Health and Safety Management Systems standard will not radically eliminate the risk, because let’s face it, nothing will.
 However, it can be a real game-changer that can prevent many incidents from happening.
 It is, after all, the most advanced standard for OH&S to date, and organisations owe it to their employees to equip themselves with the latest and greatest when it comes to their health and safety.

 Unfortunately, many organisations are deterred by various factors, including the complexity of implementation, associated immediate costs, and long-term costs of maintaining compliance.
 If you are one of them, just remember that you can always engage professional consultants who will handle the entire process for you and that the costs of obtaining and maintaining certification are nowhere near the costs associated with the death or injury of one of your employees.